Small to Mid-Size Companies:

-There are many HRIS products on the market that are reasonably priced and will include the basic features needed to increase the efficiency of your HR department.
-Three primary reasons that an HR Manager may be looking for an HRIS are easy access to employee data, regulatory compliance and strategic planning.
+There are many products on the market that are reasonably priced and will include the basic features needed to increase the efficiency of your HR department.
+Three primary reasons that an HR Manager may be looking for an HR system are easy access to employee data, regulatory compliance, and strategic planning.

 Easy Access to Employee Data

 While not all databases are alike, most offer a basic set of features that will allow you to organize, store, and retrieve employee data efficiently.
 These basic features are likely to include:

 • Database for storing employee information (job and salary history, demographic data, etc.)

 Most programs will include many of the reports you need to be compliant with government regulations, such as FMLA, OSHA, EEO, and Affirmative Action.

 In addition to these basic features, many HR systems contain the tools to help you analyze the employee data for strategic planning: